Netcracker/KubeMarine/documentation/Troubleshooting.md

 ## No Pod-to-Pod Traffic for Some Nodes

 **Symptoms**: There is no traffic between pods located at different nodes.
-There are more than 1 permanent network interface at the nodes.
+There is more than 1 permanent network interface at the nodes.

-**Root cause**: Not all calico BGP sessions between nodes are established due to wrong network interface choice.
+**Root cause**: Not all Calico BGP sessions between nodes are established due to incorrect network interface choice.

-**Solution**: By default calico uses `first-found` network interface to route traffic between nodes.
+**Solution**: By default, Calico uses a `first-found` network interface to route the traffic between nodes.
 This is fine for nodes with only one Ethernet interface, but it can work improperly in case of multiple interfaces.
-To avoid issues with routing between different network segments it is necessary to set a proper interface in calico's `IP_AUTODETECTION_METHOD` variable, for example:
+To avoid issues with routing between different network segments, it is necessary to set a proper interface in Calico's `IP_AUTODETECTION_METHOD` variable, for example:
 ```
 plugins:
   calico: